rjcncpt/starcitizen-better-spectrum-look/README.md

 Firefox: https://addons.mozilla.org/de/firefox/addon/styl-us/

-Install the browser extension, click the Stylus icon in your browser, click the Manage button, click Import, copy the code from spectrum.txt into the import window.
-Save and the Spectrum website should now look slightly different.
+Install the browser extension, click the stylus icon in your browser, click the Manage button, then click "Create New Style" and copy the code from spectrum.css into the editor window.
+Give the project a name (top left) and save the project.
+The Spectrum website should now look slightly different.

 ---
 Alternatively you can use the browser extension "Code Injector".
 As URL you have to use this: https://robertsspaceindustries.com/spectrum/community/SC